 Claude Robillard, the chief geophysicist stated the following: “There are some anomalies found underneath the site relating to some archaeological features.
 You might associate them (the anomalies) with pillars, or floors, or concrete floors, wall foundation or something.
 These anomalies could be associated with archaeological features but until we dig, I can’t say for sure what the construction is under the mosque.”

 The final ASI report of August 25, 2003 stated that there was evidence of a large Hindu temple having pre‐existed the Babri mosque.
 Midway into the excavations the courts ordered the removal of the head of the ASI excavations for not following the excavation norms.

-After the Ayodhya Verdict, some of the “Eminent historians” who are on the payroll of the left brigade have started questioning the ASI report.
-This is an old trick which has been played so so so many times by the Leftists that it has lost its effect.
+After the Ayodhya Verdict, some of the so called “Eminent historians” who are on the payroll of the left brigade and petro-dollar syndicate have started questioning the ASI report.
+This is an old trick which has been played so many times by the Leftists that it has lost its effect.
 The ASI report was out in 2003 and was in public domain for 7 years and to try to create a circle of doubt over the report which is conclusive evidence is a part of their game.

 The following newspaper reports on 2nd Oct are worth reading.
-Note that on 1st Oct, Economic Times which is from the same family of Times of India had printed an article raising doubts on ASI report…It seems good sense has now dawned upon them..and hopefully the good sense will prevail.
+Note that on 1st Oct, Economic Times which is from the same family of Times of India had printed an article raising doubts on ASI report, it seems later good sense dawned upon them, referring to later dated TOI report, hopefully the good sense prevails.

 ‘No loopholes in ASI evidence’